Low caffeine coffee: Risks of caffeine

 In large amounts, and especially over extended periods of time, caffeine can lead to a condition known as caffeinism.
 Caffeinism usually combines caffeine dependency with a wide range of unpleasant physical and mental conditions including nervousness, irritability, anxiety, tremulousness, muscle twitching (hyperreflexia), insomnia, headaches, respiratory alkalosis, and heart palpitations.
 Furthermore, because caffeine increases the production of stomach acid, high consumption over time may lead to peptic ulcers, erosive esophagitis, and gastroesophageal reflux disease.

 There are four caffeine-induced psychiatric disorders recognized by the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition: caffeine intoxication, caffeine-induced anxiety disorder, caffeine-induced sleep disorder, and caffeine-related disorder not otherwise specified (NOS).

 There are also risks associated with consuming caffeine during pregnancy, with studies having shown more than 200 mg of caffeine per day can result in miscarriage.

 Naturally low-caffeine coffees

-Coffea arabica (common name "Arabica Coffee") is one of the most common varieties of coffee seen on today's market and is widely accessible.
-However, only a small percentage of coffee consumers know that this coffee type has a naturally lower caffeine count than most other popular coffees.
-Because Arabica has an approximately 40-50% lower caffeine count than other coffees, the average person can safely consume two cups of non-decaf coffee with the same effect as consuming one cup of a different variety.
+Arabica coffee (Coffea arabica) is one of the most common varieties of coffee seen on today's market and is widely accessible.
+While not specifically a low-caffeine variety, it has roughly half the caffeine of robusta coffee (C. canephora).
+As such, the average person can consume two cups of arabica coffee with the same effect as consuming one cup of robusta, at least as far as caffeine goes.
 For more precise measurements of caffeine in common foods and beverages, please reference the table below adapted from USFDA estimates: